What is a debt relief order (DRO)?

 You also need to make sure that you provide true information to your DRO advisor.
 If not then certain restrictions would be passed against you.

 Pay the designated fee to debt relief order (DRO) advisor

 After you are done preparing the application with your DRO advisor, you would have to pay the prescribed fee to your DRO advisor.
 The prescribed fee is £90 and needs to be paid in cash at the post office or at the Payzone outlet.
 This fee can be paid either in instalments over 6 months or in total.
 Another fact that has to be remembered is that the fees won’t be returned even after the application is rejected.
 Thus make sure that you are eligible for a DRO before you pay the fees.

 The following are the two URL’s that needs to be remembered during the DRO year.

 The final decision by the receiver

-After paying your fee, the official receiver will then make any of the following decisions
+After paying your fee to DRO Advisor, the official receiver will then make any of the following decisions

 - Prepare the debt relief order: If the application has been duly filled with proper information, then the official receiver with make a proper debt relief order.